minttoothpick/minttoothpick.com/src/diary/rivers-and-tides.md

 tags:
   - things-i-like
 ---
-I revisited the documentary *Rivers and Tides: Working with Time,* about artist Andy Goldsworthy.
-It's a look at a kind of art that converses with nature, that collaborates with the strictures of uncertainty and ephemerality.
+I watched the documentary *Rivers and Tides: Working with Time,* about artist Andy Goldsworthy.
+It's a look at a mode of art that converses with nature, that collaborates with the strictures of uncertainty and ephemerality.

 <figure>